 -Add the seasonings to the onions and celery and combine well

--Add the diced cornbread to the onions and celery and combine well
+-Add the diced cornbread to the onions and celery, break up the cornbread into small pieces and combine well

 -Place the dressing in a casserole dish, cover tightly until you’re ready to bake it